Featuring Magic and Magicians from around the World

 From left to right: Houdini, Merlin with King Author, David Devant

-Before there were bangers and mash, strange names for everyday objects (it's a cookie, not a biscuit) or strict adherence to the metric system, London was a lush, green piece of land with access to the ocean via the river Thames.
+Before there were bangers and mash, strange names for everyday objects (it's a biscuit, not a cookie) or strict adherence to the metric system, London was a lush, green piece of land with access to the ocean via the River Thames.
 The earliest settlers of London were Iron Age people known as the Trinovantes.
-This early, Pagan-Celtic people practiced their own religion that bordered on mysticism along with nature worship.
+This early, Pagan-Celtic people practised their own religion that bordered on mysticism along with nature worship.
 Later, leaders of this culture and religion were referred to as Druids.
 The Druids took pagan worship up a few notches when they erected a bunch of huge rocks fondly called Stonehenge.
-Still a mystery as to why the very formation elicits feelings of the mystical.
+It’s still a mystery as to why the very formation elicits feelings of the mystical.

 Passing from one conqueror to the next, London (and the rest of England) changed hands multiple times before the modern era.
-And with each conquest came the unpleasant task of learning a new language coupled with the magic of new mystical beliefs or the having preexisting beliefs suppressed.
+And with each conquest came the unpleasant task of learning a new language coupled with the magic of new mystical beliefs, or having pre-existing beliefs suppressed.

 Get your Vegas Magic Show tickets with Vegas.com